InstituteforDiseaseModeling/EMOD/docs/dev-regression.rst

 :term:`output report`.
 You can then review the charts to identify the problem.
 Base and overlay configuration files will be flattened

-If you want to quickly compare a simulation output to the reference output, you can also run any of the regression scenarios as a typical simulation, as described in :doc:`emod-generic:software-run-simulation`.
+If you want to quickly compare a simulation output to the reference output, you can also run any of the regression scenarios as a typical simulation, as described in :doc:`emod-generic:software-run-simulation` for generic, :doc:`emodpy-hiv:emod/software-run-simulation` for HIV, or :doc:`emodpy-malaria:emod/software-run-simulation` for malaria.
 However, this will not include the comparison and pass/fail evaluation that regression_test.py conducts.
 In addition, if you choose to do this, be sure to specify a different output directory, such as "testing", so as not to overwrite the reference output.

-..
-TODO :doc:`emodpy-hiv:emod/software-run-simulation` for HIV or :doc:`emodpy-malaria/emod/software-run-simulation` for malaria.

 .. toctree::
    :maxdepth: 2